Career Definition for a Sustainable Energy Technologist

 Alternate Career Options

 These ecologists help industrial companies perform their operations with limited impact on the environment.
-Faster than average employment growth of 11% was predicted for environmental scientists and specialists during the 2014-2024 decade.
-The BLS also reported an annual median wage of $67,460 for these professionals, including industrial ecologists, in 2015.
+Faster-than-average employment growth of 11% was predicted for environmental scientists and specialists during the 2016-2026 decade, per the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported an annual median wage of $69,400 for these professionals, including industrial ecologists, in 2017.
 Most positions require at least a bachelor's degree in a related field of science.

 With a bachelor's degree in environmental engineering or a related field of engineering, these professionals find solutions to a variety of environmental problems.
-The BLS projected faster than average growth of 12% in available jobs, from 2014-2024, and revealed an annual median salary of $84,560 for environmental engineers in 2015.
+The BLS projected an average growth of 8% in available jobs from 2016-2026, and revealed an annual median salary of $86,800 for environmental engineers in 2017.